Home » UPSC Calendar 2023 » Pitts India Act 1784

 Pitt’s India Act 1784 Objectives

 Pitt’s India Act 1784, passed in an effort to fix the problems with the 1773 Regulating Act, gave the British government control over the East India Company in India.
 The Pitts India Act of 1784 established a clear line between the political and commercial interests of the East India Company.
-Only the Company’s public program and organizations in India were closely regulated by the government.
+Only the Company’s public programs and organizations in India were closely regulated by the government.
 The Board of Control was established to provide assistance in an instance very much like this.

 According to the Pitts Act of 1784, experts donated to the board of directors.
 Once upon a time, the organization’s documents were completely accessible to the governing body.
 It had the power to rotate between sending governors to India.
 The organization must be addressed by the Court of Directors, and the Crown must be addressed by the Board of Control.